revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote markdown="1">

 - Database connections are expensive operation.
 - A connection pool is like a collection of open connections.
 - If a connection is established or created it should be added to the connection pool.
 - When a connection is released, it's returned back to the pool, so other clients can reuse it.
 - While the connection is open it can be used again and again.
 - Spring support connection pooling by supporting configuration of DataSource inside application.
 - Spring provides `DriverManagerDataSource` for testing application during development phase.
-- There are third party DB connection pooling providers like `Apache DBCP`, `Hikari CP` etc. which can also be configured in application.
+- There are third party DB connection pooling providers like `Apache DBCP`, `Hikari CP` etc.which can also be configured in application.
 - `DriverManagerDataSource` sample -

     ```xml